HaqqiHaziq/esp_cam_io_parl/README.md

 ---

 # Kconfig configurations
 You can go to `menuconfig` -> `Component config` -> `Parallel IO Camera configuration` to view the available configurations.
-Note that some targets may have different configurations.
+Note that some targets may have different configurations.<br>
 You can also enable the use of LP I2C for ESP32-C6, ESP32-P4 and ESP32-C5 for SCCB interface.
-Please check the TRM on each target for the pins of LP I2C.
+Please check the TRM on each target for the pins of LP I2C.<br>
-These are the list of default configurations for this component.
+These are the list of default configurations for this component:
 ```c
 CONFIG_ESP_CAM_IO_PARL_OV2640 y // Probes OV2640.
 ESP32-C5 and ESP32-H2 have this configuration disabled since this sensor does not support it
 CONFIG_ESP_CAM_IO_PARL_OV3660 y // Probes OV3660